 The Master Irrigator Program is an irrigation management curriculum made up of 32 hours of intensive irrigation education conducted over four one-day sessions to show producers how to maximize advanced conservation irrigation management and conservation practices that work together to save water, conserve energy, build soil health and enhance farm profitability.

-For more information about the Master Irrigator program, check out this year’s brochure.
+For more information about the Master Irrigator program, check out the 2017 Master Irrigator Brochure.
+Additionally, you can find all of the 2017 presentations here.

 The graduates from 2016 think you should attend Master Irrigator because: